Scholarship Resume Examples

 What Recruiters Want to See on Your Scholarship Resume

-- Letters of Recommendation: Strong endorsements from educators or professionals who can attest to the candidate’s qualifications and character.
+- Letters of Recommendation: Strong endorsements from faculty or supervisors who can speak to specific work, not generic praise.

 Expert Tips for Scholarship Resumes